In Early Years (Nursery and Reception) we follow the Early Years Foundation Stage Curriculum.

 3/ Social Literacy;

 Social and emotional literacy extend from our PSHE (Personal Social and Health Education) and SMSC (Spiritual, Moral, Social and Cultural) approach.
 PSHE and SMSC form our golden threads throughout our curriculum provision.

 Reading is at the heart of our curriculum and this starts with Early Reading development in Reception.

-At Green Park Village Primary Academy, phonics is taught following the progression of the Letters and Sounds programme, which is complemented by teaching approaches and resources from the Read, Write, Inc. scheme of work.
-The Letters and Sounds programme clearly follows the six phases of phonic progression throughout the Early Years and Key Stage One.
-Phonics is taught explicitly daily in Early Years and Key Stage One and, where necessary, in KS2.
-We use the REAch2 ‘Staple Diet’ approach as a structure for our phonics lessons- it is a revisit, teach, practice and apply model, which results in a repetitive, structured and systematic approach to learning, enabling children to consolidate their learning.
+At Green Park Village Primary Academy, phonics is taught following the progression of the Letters and Sounds.
+The Letters and Sounds programme clearly follows phases of phonic progression throughout the Early Years and Key Stage One.
+Phonics is taught explicitly daily in Early Years Reception and Key Stage One Year One and, where necessary, in Year Two and KS2, if children do not meet the age-related standard by the end of Year One.

 Teachers also read quality texts to the children on a daily basis.
 Some of these books are taken from Pie Corbett’s ‘Reading Spine’.
 These are described as ‘essential reads’, which would be a ‘store of classics, creating a living library inside a child’s mind’.
 We all remember the joy of escaping into the world of a good book, and it is this love of reading that we wish all children to develop.

 Here is the link to Little Wandle’s Parent Guidance online.